WebDev-24Fall/Web-Content-Final-Project/README.md

 [Web-Content-Final-Project](https://github.com/WebDev-24Fall/Web-Content-Final-Project)

+### Run Project

+Using HTTP-server or VS code Go live extension to run index.html in the root folder.

 ### Data Source

 The data used in this project is sourced from the [United Nations data repository](https://data.un.org/).
 It provides comprehensive statistics on population growth, fertility rates, life expectancy, and mortality indicators, offering a detailed examination of global demographic trends.
 The dataset is regularly updated to ensure accuracy and relevance.